NIH Mid-Level Leadership Program

 - No travel requirement as all sessions hosted in the Bethesda/Rockville area

-- On-the-job assignments to apply learnings in the workplace between sessions
+- On-the-job assignments to apply learning in the workplace between sessions

-- 90 minutes personal coaching to review feedback instruments and define your specific developmental areas (included in base price)
+- Two hours personal coaching to review feedback instruments and define your specific developmental areas (included in base price)